Scott Bundgaard: Other controversies

 He was the prime sponsor of SB 1412 in 2000, which was a bill that died in committee.

-Bundgaard was later tasked by Governor Jane Hull to lead a committee to dissolve a controversial alternative fuels program that cost the Arizona taxpayers over $100 million.
+Bundgaard was tasked by Governor Jane Hull to lead a committee to dissolve a controversial alternative fuels program that cost the Arizona taxpayers over $100 million.
 As a legislator who chaired that committee, he personally went through the alt fuels program in an attempt to buy five vehicles to demonstrate the lunacy and ineffectiveness of the program.

 In 1995, Bundgaard introduced a bill that would have allowed the death penalty to be applied to drug dealers.
+In response to the proposal, his colleague Senator Patti Noland stated: "This is so bizarre.
+It is not appropriate.
+That is ridiculous.
+How are we going to do this for a gram of cocaine?"

 In 1999, Bundgaard intervened on behalf of a dump owner in West Valley to prevent further litigation for illegal practices and reduce the owner's legal liability.

 Scott Bundgaard has a long history of civil litigation.
 In 1986, he was convicted of one count of third degree burglary.
 After two years, his class four felony conviction was "expunged."

 In 2003, the brokerage company he worked for was sued by a client for a loss of funds.
 The client was upset that he lost money that he had placed into a technology mutual fund.
 A settlement agreement was reached.
 Bundgaard sold his book of business several years later and voluntarily left the securities industry.

 In 2006, he was married in a covenant marriage but his wife had to call the police during the honeymoon, because she wanted to return home to her parents.

 In December 2012 Bundgaard filed a $10,000,000 lawsuit against the City of Phoenix alleging that three police officers, the mayor of Phoenix, the chief of police, five civilian witnesses and the victim of his domestic violence attack conspired to defame his character.
 The case was transferred to federal district court.
 In March 2014, Bundgaard requested the lawsuit be dismissed without a judgement, and ultimately received nothing from the City of Phoenix.